viniciusth/komodo-rs/README.md

 The `cargo run code` command will run the `main` function of the solution file corresponding to the question you pass as an argument.
 For example, `cargo run code -q b` will run the `main` function of `src/code/b.rs`.

 #### Stress testing
 The `cargo run stress [-q]` command will stress test a solution with a brute force solution.
 It will run both solutions on random inputs and compare the results.
 If they are different, it will print the input and the diff of the outputs.
+The brute force solution and generator files are both located in `src/code/stress/`.